JaxomofRuatha/ls2-extra-mods-unofficial/README.md

 # ls2-extra-mods-unofficial
 Information about adding and testing mods for compatibility with Living Skyrim modlist

+**IMPORTANT NOTE!!!**
+This is a completely unofficial listing of mods that I and others from the Living Skyrim community have attempted to make work with the base Living Skyrim modlist.
+Adding ANY of these completely voids all support from ForgottenGlory and the Living Skyrim development team.
+Any custom patches are EXPERIMENTAL and load/install suggestions are ONLY SUGGESTIONS, using any of them is completely at your own risk.

+I made this to collaborate on ideas, but it is entirely unofficial.
+You've been warned!

 ## Notes on how to use/contribute

 **Recommendation ratings**